t4p-community/devcontainer-images/python/README.md

-# Training 4 Programmers PostgreSQL DevContainer Image
+# Training 4 Programmers Python DevContainer Image

 ## Training Events

 This image is among the images used for Training 4 Programmers training events.
 The image has been customized for training classes and is commonly used in Docker Desktop and GitHub Codespace environments.
-This is not the official PostgreSQL image and is not recommended for production environments.
+This is not the official Python image and is not recommended for production environments.

 ## Free to Use to Everyone